 You are in the community centre and its pretty dark in there.
 Your shutter speed is 1/50 sec and aperture f/8.
 You can’t change the shutter speed as you are hand holding and can’t change the aperture because the depth of field would get too shallow.
 What can you do to correct the exposure?Correct

 That’s right, increasing the ISO, whilst keeping it to the minimum is the way to get this shot.Incorrect

 Increasing the ISO would correct the exposure as it makes the camera more sensitive to the light that is available.

 From the previous question, the histogram changed.
 How could the change be described?

 Well done!
-There is now more ‘white’ in the image and so the histogram shows more expose to the right.Incorrect
+There is now more ‘white’ in the image and so the histogram shows more exposure to the right.Incorrect

-There is now more ‘white’ in the image and so the histogram shows more expose to the right.
+There is now more ‘white’ in the image and so the histogram shows more exposure to the right.

 Question 3 of 6